 - evidence index

 - assessor observation completed observational checklists and related action plans

 - witness testimony

 - candidate's proof of work

 - worksheets

 - assignments/projects/reports/presentations

 - record of professional discussion

 - record of oral and written questioning

 - candidate and peer reports

-- recognition of prior learning (RPL)
+- Recognition of Prior Learning (RPL)

 - summary of achievement.

-Centres need to make sure assessment specifications and paperwork are signed off by the EQA before delivery.
+Centres need to make sure assessment specifications and paperwork are signed off by the External Quality Assurer (EQA) before delivery.

-The 'Qualification content' section of this specification will give you a guide to selecting appropriate assessment methods
+You can use the suggested example in the 'Qualification content' section of this specification as a guide to selecting appropriate assessment methods.